Bastorf Lighthouse

 Practical Information

-When preparing for your visit to Bastorf Lighthouse, it’s advisable to bring along a camera, comfortable walking shoes, and water, especially if you plan to explore the surrounding area.
-Depending on the season, dress in layers to accommodate changing weather conditions, as coastal areas can experience brisk winds.
+When visiting Bastorf Lighthouse, it’s advisable to bring comfortable walking shoes, especially if you plan to explore the surrounding areas.
+Depending on the season, consider dressing in layers as coastal weather can change rapidly.

 Frequently Asked Questions